adugasamuel/Bike-Buyers-Analysis/README.md

-# Bike Buyers Analysis-Trend Using Power BI
+# Bike Buyers Analysis Trend Using Power BI

 ##  Introduction
 This project presents a comprehensive analysis of customer data obtained from a US-based bike-selling store with branches across other global regions.
 Using **Power BI**, an interactive dashboard was developed to uncover patterns, relationships, and insights among various customer attributes such as income, education, marital status, commute distance, and region.
 The goal is to enable data-driven decisions that improve targeted marketing and increase sales.